-In addition, custom training is available on-site or via the web.
-Send us an email firstname.lastname@example.org to find out more.
+Custom training is also available on-site or via the web.
+Send us an email at email@example.com to find out more.

-Visit EFI or ASHI one day earlier and get trained on Next-Generation Sequencing-Based HLA Typing at our ABHI-accredited Teaching Session.
+Start EFI or ASHI a little earlier and get trained on HLA Typing by Next-Generation Sequencing (NGS) and Chimerism Monitoring by quantitative PCR at our ABHI-accredited Teaching Sessions.

 Morning and afternoon sessions can be booked separately.

 - Workflows for different NGS platforms

 - Software for NGS data analysis

 - Data analysis tips & tricks

 - Plenary lecture: Peculiar encounters in NGS data

 The course is ABHI accredited and participants receive 8 hours/1.2 CECs (continuing education credits).